Rona Naomi Mark

 Open, Seminar—Year

 The world’s directors are in agreement—a solid screenplay is the foundation of any great film.
-This class is designed to help the beginning screenwriter find his or her voice as a film artist, using the written language of visual storytelling.
-During the course of this seminar/workshop, students will learn how to write narrative screenplays with an eye toward completing a feature-length work.
-The course will cover basics of format and style, and weekly assignments will be aimed at developing students’ screenwriting muscles.
-In the first semester, students will write scenes and short screenplays; plus, they will learn about structuring feature-length work.
+This course is designed to help the beginner screenwriter find their voice as a film artist using the written language of visual storytelling.
+Students will learn how to write narrative screenplays with an eye toward completing a feature-length work.
+The course will cover basics of format and style, with weekly assignments aimed at developing students’ screenwriting muscles.
+In fall, students will write scenes and short screenplays; plus, students will learn about structuring feature-length work.
 Students will “pitch” ideas and rigorously outline their stories.
-During the second semester, students will write their feature-length screenplay.
-The pages they present will be “table-read,” and students will receive critical feedback for future revisions.
-By the end of the year, students will have completed a first draft of their screenplay.
+In spring, students will write their feature-length screenplay.
+The pages that they present will be “table-read,” and students will receive critical feedback for future revisions.
+By the conclusion of the course, students will have completed a first draft of their screenplay.

 Faculty